SriSougandhika/SriSougandhika/README.md

 🎓 I recently graduated with a B.Tech in Artificial Intelligence and Data Science from **IIITDM Kurnool**.
 📊 I'm currently looking for exciting opportunities as a **Data Analyst** to contribute my data storytelling, analytics, and insights generation skills.
-💡 I'm also interested in roles such as Design Strategist, Product Analyst, or UI/UX Designer Trainee, to contribute my skills in Figma, Canva, Prototyping, Front-End, Design Thinking skills.
+💡 I'm also interested in roles such as Design Strategist, Product Analyst, or UI/UX Designer Trainee, to contribute my skills in Figma, Canva, Prototyping, Front-End, and Design Thinking skills.

 ---

 ### 👀 Interests